 The good news is that if it is your pillow causing the problem, it’s easy to make a change, once you know what to look for.

-We’ve put together advice and tips from the experts so you can find a new pillow that will leave you feeling refreshed and comfortable in the morning.
+We’ve put together advice and tips from the experts so can know if you need to find a better pillow that will leave you feeling refreshed and comfortable in the morning.

 “A good sleeping posture is key to sleeping soundly, night after night, and to waking without pain and stiffness,” says Dr. Michael Breus, a clinical psychologist and noted sleep expert in a blog post on his website.
 “Your pillow helps to support a healthy sleep posture.”